 - w) ★¥ If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - x) A meeting shall not exceed a period of 2 hours.
+The business on the agenda for the meeting shall be adjourned to another meeting. - x) A meeting shall not exceed a period of 2 hours, but may be extended at the discretion of the Chair if the volume/and or complexity of the business requires it.